-Learned Silk submitted that from paragraph 8, 9, 10, 11, 12 and 13 of the Affidavit in support of this Motion, it is clear that the Applicantnever served the 1st and 2nd Respondents with any process and the hearing notice in respect of the instant suit.
-Thus, there is no compliance with due process of law which is a condition precedence to the exercise of the Court's jurisdiction and as a result, the Court is divested of the jurisdiction to entertain, hear, and determine this matter.
+Learned Silk arguing the issue submitted that from paragraph 8, 9, 10, 11, 12 and 13 of the Affidavit in support of this Motion, it is clear that the Applicant never served the 1st and 2nd Respondents with any process and the hearing notice in respect of the instant suit.
+Thus, there is no compliance with due process of law which is a condition precedent to the exercise of the Court's jurisdiction and as a result, the Court is divested of the jurisdiction to entertain, hear, and determine this matter.

-Submitted that by virtue of Section 36 of the Constitution of the Federal Republic of Nigeria 1999 (as amended) and Order 5, Rule 2 (1) of the High Court of the Federal Capital Territory (Civil Procedure) Rules, 2018, The Respondents are entitled to bring their application for setting aside immediately after the decision or within reasonable time upon awareness of any irregularity.
-Submitted finally that the Applicant concealed material facts from the Honourable Court that the pending criminal case against the Respondents in (Exhibit "B") relates to the instant suit and if the Applicant had disclosed those material, the Court would not have been misled into granting the Order as shown in Exhibit "A".
+Submitted that by virtue of Section 36 of the Constitution of the Federal Republic of Nigeria 1999 (as amended) and Order 5, Rule 2 (1) of the High Court of the Federal Capital Territory (Civil Procedure) Rules, 2018, The Respondents are entitled to bring this application for setting aside immediately after the decision or within reasonable time upon awareness of any irregularity, which they have done.

+Submitted finally that the Applicant (EFCC) concealed material facts from the Honourable Court that the pending criminal case against the Respondents (Exhibit "B") relates to the instant suit and if the Applicant had disclosed those material facts, the Court would not have been misled into granting the Order as shown in Exhibit "A" as the pending criminal matter is with respect to the properties in this instant suit.

 Learned Silk therefore urged the Court to set aside the Order for final forfeiture and stay this proceeding.
-The following authorities were relied onto buttress their argument: -
+The list of authorities relied upon amongst others, are: -

-- a.
-Madukolu V. Nkemdilim (1962) N.S.C.C.
+- Madukolu V. Nkemdilim (1962) N.S.C.C.
 VOL.2Pg.
 374 at 379 Lines 50-55, 380 Lines 1-5 - b.
 AdeyemI-Bero V L.S.D.P.C (2013) 8 NWLR (PT.
 1356) 238 AT 309 Para F-H - c.
-Adegoke Motors LTD V Dr. Adesanya& Anor (1989) 3 NWLR (PT.
+Adegoke Motors LTD V Dr. Adesanya & Anor (1989) 3 NWLR (PT.
 109) 250 AT 274-275 Para G-A - d.
 Okoye v.
 Nigerian Constructions Furniture Company LTD (1991) 6 NWLR (PT.
 199) 501, - e.
 FBN v.
 Onukwugha (2005) 16 NWLR (Pt.
 950) 120 AT 150 PARA E-G - f.
 Kida v.
 Ogunmola (2006) 13 NWLR pg 377 AT 394-395 PARAS H-C,

-In opposing the application, the Applicant filed a counter affidavit of 6 paragraphs, deposed to by one Samson Oloje, the litigation secretary in the office of the Applicant.
-The facts from the counter affidavit are that the Respondents were investigated by Applicant for money laundering which investigation reveal Respondents used the proceeds to acquire properties which is the subject of forfeiture order of this Court.
-That during the period of the interim forfeiture order which was published in the National dailies neither the Respondents nor any other person showed cause why the final forfeiture should not begranted.
+In opposing the application to set aside the final forfeiture order, the Applicant filed a counter affidavit of 6 paragraphs, deposed to by one Samson Oloje, the litigation secretary in the office of the Applicant and attached 6 documentsmarked as Exhibit EFCC A, EFCC B, EFCC C, EFCC D, EFCC E and EFCC F. The facts from the counter affidavit are that the Respondents were investigated by Applicant for money laundering which investigation reveal Respondents used proceeds to acquire properties which is subject of forfeiture order of this Court.
+That during the period of the interim forfeiture order which was published in the National dailies neither the Respondents nor any other person showed cause why the final forfeiture should not be granted.
+That the service of the motion was served at the last known address of the Respondents.
 That the properties being appealed before Hon.
-Justice Belgoreare not related to the properties under forfeiture in this instant case neither does the criminal case before Hon.
+Justice Belgore are not related to the properties under forfeiture in this instant case neither does the criminal case before Hon.
 Justice Oriji in any way affect this suit, as this suit relates to forfeiture of the properties allegedly acquired by the Respondents with proceeds of unlawful activities.